rgerum/unofficial-duolingo-stories/README.md

 It is hosted at www.duostories.org and reproduces the story experience from the official Duolingo stories.

-The project consists basically of two front end apps, the stories-app and the editor-app.
+The project consists basically of three front end apps, the stories-app, the editor-app and the admin-app.
 The stories-app is the part that the learners will see (hosted on www.duostories.org) and the editor-app is the part that the contributors will see to translate and review stories.
 The apps are based on React and are bundled with vite.
+These are all stored in `packages/client`.

-The backend is based on express.js which connects to a mysql database.
+The backend is based on express.js which connects to a mysql database, found in `packages/server`.

 ## How to run locally
 This repository contains multiple packages that are managed with [Lerna](https://lerna.js.org/).

-To set it up, call (will install lerna and bootstap it)
+To set it up, call (will install lerna and bootstrap it)
 ```
 npm run initialize
 ```